 Edward Hower received a Post-Graduate Diploma in Education from Makerere University in Uganda, and an M.A. in social anthropology from the University of California in Los Angeles.
 He is the author of two novels published in the U.S. and England, The New Life Hotel and Wolf Tickets.

-M. K. Mukerjee, a graduate of Alahabad University, is a retired teacher and school administrator from Jaipur, India.
+M. K. Mukherjee, a graduate of Allahabad University, is a retired teacher and school administrator from Jaipur, India.